netlify-templates/victor-hugo/README.md

 |--src                 // Files that will pass through the asset pipeline
 |  |--css              // CSS files in the root of this folder will end up in /css/...
 |  |--js               // app.js will be compiled to /app.js with babel
+|   |--scss              // SCSS files in the root of this folder will end up in /css/...
 ```

 ## Basic Concepts